Tax savings for the self-employed

 If you work on your own as a solo entrepreneur, you likely know the feeling of wanting to do more in less time.
 While hiring new employees would go against the “solo” part of being a solopreneur, there are still plenty of opportunities to scale your business while working and managing things on your own.
-Here are three strategies you can utilize to continue growing your business-of-one.
+Here are four strategies you can utilize to continue growing your Business-of-One.

 Pick the right tools and apps